aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/discord-start-guide.md

 #### Account Management

 * If you joined using two different email addresses, you may have unintentionally created two separate accounts.
-In this case, please contact Precious Onyewuchi.
+In this case, please contact Precious Onyewuchi (@Precious GMT+1).
 She can help you delete one of the accounts of your choice, allowing you to maintain a single active account linked to your preferred email address.

 ### SENDING PRIVATE/DIRECT MESSAGES (DMs)